Aniruddhan15/AI-IPL-Win-Predictor-Assistant-WebApp/README.md

 # Complete End to End Grandeur IPL Predictor app

+# Disclaimer:
-#Disclaimer: this app is purely for cricket enthusiats, technologists who love to integrate tech into the domain of cricket and sports. <br/> This app helps to provide key insights about the match.<br/> Hence utilise the freedom of prompt/intention and individual with approporiate terms,usage of language.
+This app is purely for cricket enthusiats, technologists who love to integrate tech into the domain of cricket and sports. <br/> This app helps to provide key insights about the match.<br/> Hence utilise the freedom of prompt/intention and individual with approporiate terms,usage of language.
 # Overview
 The Cricket Predictor App utilizes the Gemini Pro pre-trained model to predict cricket match outcomes based on various input factors such as team names, stadium conditions, pitch types, and more.<br/> This app provides cricket enthusiasts and analysts with accurate match insights, enhancing their understanding and enjoyment of the game.